 He inquired of them where the Christ was to be born.
 They told him, “In Bethlehem of Judea, for so it is written by the prophet: “‘And you, O Bethlehem, in the land of Judah, are by no means least among the rulers of Judah; for from you shall come a ruler who will shepherd my people Israel.’”
 (Matthew 2:4-6; compare Micah 5:2-5)

 Matthew’s next batch of prophetic quotes is tied to the relationship between Herod, the Roman client king of Judea, and the Messiah who would be the true king of Israel.
 Perturbed at the idea of being supplanted, Herod wanted to know where this Messiah would be born.
 The location, Bethlehem, was an open secret, having been predicted by the prophet Micah, a contemporary of Isaiah.
-But Micah offered other details that should’ve given Herod pause.
-The Messiah would be king and shepherd to His people, ruling the whole earth in the name and majesty of God, having existed since before ancient times.
+But Micah offered further details that should’ve given Herod pause.
+The Messiah had existed since before ancient times and would be king and shepherd to his people, ruling the whole earth in the name and majesty of God.

 Out of Egypt I called my son

 Having been warned of Herod’s murderous plot, Joseph fled with his family to Egypt, thus fulfilling the words of the prophet Hosea.
-On the surface, the connection appears tenuous, as Hosea’s statement in context refers to God bringing Israel out of Egypt at the Exodus.
-But Matthew was calling to mind the Old Testament portrait of Messiah as representative of Israel, as the perfect Israelite who identifies with His people even in their sin, in order to deliver them.
-From that perspective, the Exodus is a picture of God calling and redeeming His people via His true Son, Jesus.
+On the surface the connection appears tenuous, as Hosea’s statement in context refers to God bringing Israel out of Egypt at the Exodus.
+But Matthew was calling to mind the Old Testament portrait of Messiah as representative of Israel, as the perfect Israelite who identifies with his people in their sin so that he might deliver them.
+From that perspective, the Exodus is a picture of God calling and redeeming his people via his true Son, Jesus.

 Rachel weeping for her children